What Is a Deployment Script? deploy.sh Examples and Best Practices

 docker network inspect bridge

-# Test container connectivity
+# Cross-container connectivity

 docker exec $CONTAINER_NAME ping database